verrazzano/docs/content/en/docs/setup/install/mc-install/multicluster.md

 - [Register using Rancher](#register-using-rancher)
 - [Register using VerrazzanoManagedCluster](#registration-through-vmc)

-If Rancher is not enabled, then refer to [Verrazzano multicluster installation without Rancher]({{< relref "docs/setup/install/multicluster-no-rancher.md" >}}) because additional steps will be required to register a managed cluster.
+If Rancher is not enabled, then refer to [Verrazzano multicluster installation without Rancher]({{< relref "docs/setup/install/mc-install/multicluster-no-rancher.md" >}}) because additional steps will be required to register a managed cluster.

 ### Register using Rancher

 To register a cluster using Rancher, see [Setting up Kubernetes Clusters in Rancher](https://ranchermanager.docs.rancher.com/{{<rancher_doc_version>}}/pages-for-subheaders/kubernetes-clusters-in-rancher-setup).
-Verrazzano will manage all clusters whose labels match the [cluster label selector](#cluster-label-selection).
+Verrazzano will manage all clusters whose labels match the [cluster label selector](#cluster-label-selection), including Argo CD, if it is enabled on the admin cluster.

 ### Register using VerrazzanoManagedCluster